 Space costs are allocated to grants based on square footage occupied by each program.
+Effective January 1, 2015, occupancy costs are charged on direct square footage, not including common space, occupied by each program.
 Costs associated with buildings used specifically to provide services for a particular program are charged directly to that program.

 Interest expense is allocated to unrestricted (corporate) funds for those grants that do not allow interest expense.
-In addition to the buildings reflected in the financial statements, The CAP owns the former Norwood School property which is used for the Head Start Program.